-The American Colony is an oasis of tranquillity from the hustle and bustle of Jersualem's busy streets.
-Set in a pretty building with relaxing gardens, the hotel is a short 15 minute walk from the Damascus gate of the Old City.
+The American Colony is an oasis of tranquillity from the hustle and bustle of Jerusalem's busy streets.
+Set in a pretty building with relaxing gardens, the hotel is a short 15-minute walk from the Damascus Gate of the Old City.
 Originally built during for a wealthy Turkish landowner in the Ottoman period, the hotel was sold to a group of American Christians who moved to Jerusalem, who by the end of the 19th century numbered 150 and were known locally as 'The American Colony'.
 Rooms here are bright and airy, and the public areas exude an aura of calm.

 The Harmony Hotel is located in the heart of the 'New' City of Jerusalem, in the district of Nahalat Ha-Shivah.
 This was one of the first regions outside of the Old City walls to be settled, in the 19th century.
 These days the area has been pedestrianised and is known for its upmarket boutiques and good quality restaurants and bars.
 Rooms are modern and stylish, and there is a business lounge which offers complimentary snacks and soft drinks in the early evening.